 Crowdfunding is reenergising the area

-On 30 November 2018, we signed in Rome an agreement with Legambiente to partner this initiative for the next two years, in order to support producers who wish to remain in the areas hit by the 2016 earthquake.
+In Rome, on 30 November 2018, we signed an agreement with Legambiente that brings us together as partners in the initiative, aiming to support producers who wish to remain in the areas hit by the 2016 earthquake.
 The fundraising campaign, as the President of Legambiente Stefano Ciafani explained, is intended to provide tangible help to these businesses in order to prevent economic “desertification” and the depopulation of the area.

 “In these areas, the businesses involved in livestock rearing and the preparation of local produce of extraordinary quality are genuine bastions of our civil life that need the support of the whole country in order to survive, together with the communities of which they are part”

 Our commitment to the initiative – explained Claudio Fiorentini, Enel’s Head of Relations with Associations and Stakeholders – is an indication of the bond that has always kept us close to Italy’s local communities.

 “Roots is one of the words that distinguishes this initiative: it evokes the mountain environment, the countryside, the roots of the people and companies that work in the area, but also of our company, which for more than 50 years has been present in the area demonstrating a constant sensitivity towards all parts of society and those living and working here”

 Fiorentini added that there are also two other words that describe the project.
 One is resilience, like the resilience of the first eight livestock breeders involved in the project, with their own strong bond with the local area.
 The other is ecosystem, understood as the combination of all the actors who are working side by side to kick-start local development.

-Amelia, Alessia, Teresa and Silvia, Alba, Arianna, Fabio and Pietropaolo are the eight livestock breeders from central Italy who inaugurated this initiative.
-They are people who, by recounting their passion for the land and their daily commitment to their work, encourage us to believe in the future.
+Amelia, Alessia, Teresa, Silvia, Alba, Arianna, Fabio and Pietropaolo are the eight farmers from central Italy that initiated this journey.
+Their story is about passion for their land and daily commitment to their work, and invites us to believe in the future.